nepp2/HPL/README.md

 ## Goals

-- Simple, high-level language
+- Expressive, general-purpose, memory-safe language
 - High throughput (good cache behaviour)
 - No unpredictable garbage collection pauses
+- Reactive, node-based programming model, with hot code reloading in nodes
 - Immediate feedback in response to all changes, with live visualisations
-- Extensible editor, supporting asset pipelines and even asset creation
+- Extensible node editor, supporting asset pipelines and asset creation

-## Plan
+## Planned language semantics

-- Reactive programming model, where events are handled in memory regions
-- Restrict aliasing across region boundaries (surviving pointers are unique when the region ends)
-- Cheap memory allocation and zero-latency collection within regions
+- Each node's state is isolated in a memory region
+- A region can be dropped or garbage-collected
-- High-level programming constructs available within region without lifetime analysis
+- High-level programming constructs available within regions without lifetime analysis

-- Regions make state transitions explicit in a high-level way
+## Current Progress (Jan 2020)

+The language in its current state could be summarised as C with type-inference, templates and a very simple module system.
+It is JIT-compiled with LLVM, but could also be AoT compiled to a binary without much difficulty.
+Modules can be hotloaded.
+This is all very pre-alpha, however.

+The language does not yet aim for memory safety, as settling on a design for the reactive programming model and hotloadable modules takes priority.
+I am currently working on the modules and reloading, in order to prototype a basic node graph system.

 # Building

+_(Note: I would not recommend that anyone else attempt to build or run this software yet.
+It is at a very early stage of development, lacks documentation and is frequently broken.)_

-- Install LLVM 8 on your system (instructions for Windows below)
+- Install LLVM 8 (instructions for Windows below)
 - Just run `cargo build`

 ## Installing LLVM on Windows